practicajs/practica/README.md

 🗓 **Alpha project:** This project is very premature WIP, please revisit by June 2022

-# Three things you oughta to know
+# 3 things you oughta to know first

 ### 1. Best practices *on top of* known Node.js frameworks